 With minimal investment, you can run your business from home to keep costs low, and charge 15-20 percent of the total budget for the event.
 The biggest hurdle will be getting those first few clients, and for that you’ll probably want to set up an appealing website and launch a strong marketing and promotional campaign.
 Once you’re able to provide those early customers with excellent service and unforgettable gatherings, you might want to start partying yourself, to celebrate your future success.

-Are you a skilled and trained cook?
-You can start a cooking class business and help others do wonders in the kitchen while earning some cash.
-The US cooking class industry is estimated to be worth $2 billion and expected to rebound strongly from the pandemic slump as vaccination rates increase.
-Globally, the industry is expected to soar 450% by 2029, driven by demand from Generation Z and millennials.
+Are you a skilled cook?
+You could start a cooking class business and help others do wonders in the kitchen while earning some cash.
+The US cooking class industry is worth $2 billion and rebounding strongly from the pandemic slump.
+Globally, the industry is expected to expand 450% by 2029, driven by demand from Generation Z and millennials.

 Do you love spending time with young children?
-If so, a daycare business could be the perfect venture for you.
-Busy parents often need childcare services while at work, so you would be providing a crucial service while spending your day with toddlers.
+If so, a daycare business could be the perfect venture.
+Busy parents often need childcare services while at work, so you would be providing a crucial service while spending your day with toddlers and making a decent living.

 Once all that’s done, you’ll just need an appealing website and a decent marketing campaign, and you’ll be off and running.